Glue42/core/docs/core/03_capabilities/06_application-management/application-management.md

 ```

 2. Inside of your `glue.config.json` file you need to provide an `appManager` property that defines the application definitions (`localApplications`) *and*/*or* the remote sources of application definitions (`remoteSources`).
 The `remoteSources` of application will be fetched with a GET request at the provided pollingInterval (in milliseconds).
-The expected response is in following format:
+The expected response is in the following format:

 ```json
 {